 DMT (N, N-Dimethyltryptamine) is a hallucinogenic drug that occurs naturally in both plants and animals.
-Although deaths involving the use of DMT are nearly non-existent, users commonly experience intense hallucination, increased heart rate and blood pressure, and chest tightness or pain.
+Deaths involving the use of DMT are nearly non-existent.
+However, users commonly experience intense hallucination, increased heart rate and blood pressure, and chest tightness or pain.

-It is believed that the greatest danger associated with DMT is serotonin syndrome.
+Experts suggest the greatest danger with DMT use is serotonin syndrome.
 It is a potentially life-threatening condition that can occur, particularly if a person is using another serotonin-boosting substance (such as an antidepressant) in combination with DMT.

 What Is DMT?

-DMT is a powerful hallucinogen drug also commonly referred to as the “spirit molecule” due to its ability to induce a brief by a very intense psychedelic experience.
+DMT is a powerful hallucinogen drug.
+A common nickname for DMT is the “spirit molecule” due to its ability to induce a brief by a very intense psychedelic experience.
 The Drug Enforcement Administration classifies DMT as a schedule I substance.
-Despite this, it is still often used for spiritual purposes and is touted as having a wide variety of therapeutic effects on a person’s psyche following use.
+Despite this, it is still often used for spiritual purposes.
+Many claim it has a wide variety of therapeutic effects on a person’s psyche following use.

-DMT is often found as while powder is derived from certain plants found in Mexico, South America, and parts of Asia, such as the Mimosa hostilis shrub (jurema).
-It’s also commonly brewed as a tea and consumed, such as the case with ayahuasca.
+DMT is often found as white powder.
+It occurs naturally in certain plants found in Mexico, South America, and parts of Asia, such as the Mimosa hostilis shrub (jurema).
+Native cultures brew the plants as a tea, such is the case with ayahuasca.
 The powder can be smoked or vaped, and, rarely, may be snorted or injected.

 Chemically, the structure of DMT is similar to the anti-migraine medication sumatriptan, and it acts as an agonist at most serotonin receptors.
-Serotonin is a neurotransmitter closely associated with feelings of pleasure and reward, and it has a substantial effect on the majority of brain cells.
-There is also some evidence that DMT is produced naturally in the body, specifically in the brain’s pineal gland.
+Serotonin is a neurotransmitter which creates feelings of pleasure and reward.
+It has a substantial effect on the majority of brain cells.
+There is also some evidence that DMT occurs naturally in the body, specifically in the brain’s pineal gland.

 DMT’s use goes back for hundreds, if not thousands of years, and is often associated with spiritual practices or rituals.
 As noted, DMT is the active ingredient in ayahuasca, a traditionally brewed tea from South American.

-DMT is used for its psychedelic, hallucinogenic effects, and “spiritual insight” is one of the most commonly reported positive effects of the drug.
-Most DMT users are already experienced with hallucinogenic drugs, and today, it can be easily purchased over the Internet.
+DMT’s psychedelic, hallucinogenic effects, and “spiritual insight” is one of the most common reasons people use the drug.
+Most DMT users are already familiar with hallucinogenic drugs, and today, it can be easily purchased over the Internet.

 Effects of DMT